Jesenice (Rakovník District): Administrative division

 Podbořánky forms an exclave of the municipal territory.

 Etymology

-The name is derived from the adjective jesenná (from jasan, i.e. 'ash') and originally denoted a meadow between ash trees or water flowing between ash trees.
+The name is derived from the Czech adjective jesenná (from jasan, i.e. 'ash') and originally denoted a meadow between ash trees or water flowing between ash trees.

 Geography

 Jesenice is located about 18 km west of Rakovník and 60 km west of Prague.
 It lies in the Rakovník Uplands.
 The highest point is the hill Obecní vrch at 589 m above sea level.
 The stream Rakovnický potok flows through the municipality and supplies a system of fishponds there.

 History

 The first written mention of Jesenice is from 1321.
 It was probably founded in the 13th century.
 From the end of the 14th century until 1848, Jesenice was part of the Petrohrad estate.
 The village was promoted to a town in 1409.
 At the end of the 15th century, a system of ponds was established here and fish farming began.
 Jesenice reached its greatest boom at the turn of the 19th and 20th centuries.
 After it lost its town status after World War II, Jesenice became a town once again in 2008.